Techtonica/curriculum/react-express.js/react-expressjs.md

 ##### Step 4: Make HTTP Requests from React to Node

 Now let's fetch data from the /api endpoint.
-To do so, you can head to the `App.js` component in our src folder and make an HTTP request.
+To do so, you can navigate to the `App.js` component in the src folder and make an HTTP request.

 Now make a simple GET request using the Fetch API to your backend and then the data returned as JSON.

-Once you have the data returned, you will get the message property ({ message: "Hello from ExpressJS" })) and then put it in a state variable called data.
+Once you have the data returned, you will get the message property (`{ message: "Hello from ExpressJS" }`) and then put it in a state variable called data.

 This will allow you to display that message in frontend.